-The town is in the central North of Laos in a mountainous region.
+The town is in the central north of Laos in a mountainous region.
 Located on a peninsula formed by the Mekong and Nam Khan River.
-The city is a mixture of traditional architecture and structures build in colonial times by the Europeans.
-Its unique remarkable and well preserved.
+The city is a mixture of traditional architecture and structures built in colonial times by the Europeans.
+Its unique, remarkable and well preserved.

 Compared to the hectic, bustling capitals in other South East Asia Capitals, Vientiane’s relaxing atmosphere makes it feel like a village atmosphere.
-Wander down to the riverside, relax with a cold Beer lao – the national beer – and watch the sun set over the Mekong.
+Wander down to the riverside, relax with a cold Lao – the national beer – and watch the sun set over the Mekong.
 Vientiane is the largest city in Laos, with an estimated population of 210,000 in the city itself and some 700,000 in the area surrounding Vientiane.
-Besides the many temples and the Patuxai a look a like Arc de Triomphe with a nice view of Vientiane from the top.
-Another must visit is the COPE (Cooperative Orthotic and Prosthetic Enterprise) Visitor centre this is a local not for profit organisation that provides orthotic, prosthetic, rehabilitation and advocacy services for survivors of UXO accidents and other people with disabilities in Laos.
+Besides the many temples and the Patuxai, a look a like Arc de Triomphe with a nice view of Vientiane from the top, another must visit is the COPE (Cooperative Orthotic and Prosthetic Enterprise) Visitor centre.
+This is a local not for profit organisation that provides orthotic, prosthetic, rehabilitation and advocacy services for survivors of UXO accidents and other people with disabilities in Laos.
 During the Vietnam War (1964-1973), conflict spilled over into Laos in a secret war where more than 500,000 bombing missions dropped over two million tons of ordnance on Laos.

-Small town full of backpackers.
-But surrounded by stunning scenery.
+A small town full of backpackers, but surrounded by stunning scenery.
 The nightlife is rowdy and loud.
-And during the night you may forget you are in Laos?
-This town is known for its tubing on the Nam Song River, Safety and alcohol/drug related incidents where common in town hence after you have visited and enjoyed the town during the day it is time to move if you not into the party scene or use the town as a base to explore the incredible surrounding areas.
+And during the night you may forget you are in Laos.
+This town is known for its tubing on the Nam Song River.
+Safety and alcohol/drug related incidents were common in town hence after you have visited and enjoyed the town during the day it is time to move if are you not into the party scene.
+Use the town as a base to explore the incredible surrounding areas.